Ecological-Complexity-Lab/lab_website/index.md

 {% capture text %}

-Our team is composed if students, post-docs and research associates from multiple countries.
+Our team is composed of students, post-docs and research associates from multiple countries.
 We emphasize team work and social life.

 {%
   include button.html